Code-Institute-Submissions/Aussie-adventures-MS2/README.md

 ### User Stories

 ##### New users:
-* As a traveller, I want to find activities in Australia for my next holiday
+* As a traveller, I want to find information about different types of activities and places and show them locations on a map for my next holiday in Australia.
+*
-* As a traveller, I want to see what attractions are in the city where I think to spend my holidays, so I can decide what to do before I get there, for example, visit museums, parks..
+* As a traveller, I want to find general information about travelling in Australia, so I can prepare
-* I want to visually compare locations of several hotels that I picked, checking with the map.
+*  As a traveller, I want to know the best local spots from residents, so I can choose the best places to visit.
-* As a traveller, I want to check out different restaurants that are nearby in the city where I travel, so I can choose one to visit soon.
+* As a traveller, I want to check out different places/activities that are nearby in the city where I travel, so I can choose one to go .
-* As a busy person, who spends almost all the time working, I have no time for planning my holidays, so I want to contact the Aussie Adventures team directly to discuss and organise my next holiday according to my personal preferences
+* As a busy person, who spends almost all the time working, I have no time for planning my holidays, so I want to contact the Aussie Adventures team directly to get neccesary information for my next holiday according to my personal preferences.
+* As a busy person who I have no time to read about safe places to go, so I want to contact the Aussie Adventures team directly to get neccesary information to make my holiday in Australia safe.
+*

 ##### Business Owner: